Everyone likes a sense of stability, especially while working. But some jobs are less stable than others.

 Restaurant servers

 Restaurant servers are the link between the kitchen and its patrons.
-They get your food, they get your drinks, and they do what they can to make sure people have a good experience.
+They get your food and drinks and do what they can to ensure a good experience.

 The job can be hectic and stressful with an unpredictable work schedule, and the pay is predictably terrible.